 The fact is, that the inlay itself is amazingly impressive in real life, take a look:

 Of course, there are many companies that could achieve this, but how many actually did? and at what price?
 This sort of work involves much more than just a bit of technology and simply sticking the inlay on a guitar.
-The guitar itself, is (in my opinion) based along very similar lines to a Gibson Les Paul and frankly, in a dark room it would be difficult to tell the difference between this model and a Les Paul, no matter what some lawyer said.
+The guitar itself, is (in my opinion) based along very similar lines to a Gibson Les Paul and frankly, in a dark room it would be difficult to tell the difference between this model and a real Les Paul, no matter what some lawyer said.
 That's plain and simple ordinary guy common sense.

 What materials did they use for the inlay?

 As you can imagine, there is a massive array of different natural products that go in to making inlays of this level.
 On the Dragon series of guitars from PRS that's always been the case, topping well over 430 pieces (if I remember correctly on the Dragon III).
 But, while the PRS Dragon 2002 has less pieces than that intricate neck of the Dragon III, it is no less impressive, in fact quite the contrary.
 Materials used include abalone shells of one type or another, other shell, coral, turquoise, gold, mammoth Ivory and much more.
 Just getting this stuff together in the first place was probably a nightmare; and one which ultimately will increase the cost of the guitar to make.

 Anything Else Special?

 Well, actually yes there is.
 The neck is made from Brazilian Rosewood (which has to be old to ensure no law is being broken), and those pickups fitted are the No #7 pickups which are not too common either.

 Turning to the Brazilian rosewood first:

 Importers in the USA have to go through grueling paperwork, inspection, more paperwork, more inspections, wood testing, a CITES Export permit is then granted so the wood can be shipped.
 The there's further inspection and paperwork by US Customs and Border Protection, USDA, and the Department of Homeland Security, upon entry in the US, to make sure the shipment IS legitimate.
 A legitimate shipment of Brazilian rosewood requires 3 permits, 1 declaration, and strict, complicated, lengthy legal procedures.
 If you want to re export a guitar with Brazilian rosewood on it?
 It can be done, but only when the correct procedures and paperwork are there.
 Most Brazilian rosewood is legal, properly permitted, with paperwork to back it up.
 If you purchase Brazilian rosewood without the necessary proof of legality for the USA there is no way to export the guitar.
 Strange how PRS marks guitars with confirmed Brazilian rosewood as USA market only?

 The price of solid Brazilian rosewood fingerboard/fret boards and necks can be astronomical compared to illegally imported Brazilian rosewood so often the cheapest could be highly questionable regarding the source and legality of the wood.
-Typical price fluctuates but for a simple fret board overlay it can easily cost $200 simply for a thin fret board slither of Brazilian Rosewood in it's original state.
-Imagine what a whole neck would cost.
+Typical price fluctuates but for a simple fret board overlay it can easily cost $200 simply for a thin fret board slither of Brazilian Rosewood in it's original state; imagine what a whole neck would cost?

-As you just might see from the headstock end of this neck, it was joined by another piece of Brazilian Rosewood and in fact was joined again at the top of the headstock.
+As you just might see from the headstock end of this neck, it was joined by another piece of Brazilian rosewood and in fact was joined again at the top of the headstock.
 This was probably because the consignment that PRS had was actually too short for the neck length required.
 And it's not unique to this #6 (of the 100 run) either - I have seen this on all other ones I have had the privilege to examine - including prototypes and even Carlos Santana's own Dragon 2002 No #53 as shown below:

 Now what about those No #7 PRS pickups?